 How to Cover Dark Circles with Makeup for Indian Skin?

-When it comes to covering dark circles, understanding your skin tone and undertone is crucial-especially for Indian skin, which commonly features warm, golden, or olive undertones.
+When it comes to How to Cover Dark Circles with Makeup, understanding your skin tone and undertone is crucial-especially for Indian skin, which commonly features warm, golden, or olive undertones.
 The under-eye area in Indian complexions often shows deeper pigmentation (brown, purple, or bluish tones), making standard concealing techniques less effective if not customized.
+By learning How to Cover Dark Circles with Makeup tailored to your unique skin tones and needs, you can achieve brighter, more even under-eyes with confidence.

 Here’s how to adapt your routine for better, more natural-looking results on Indian skin: